Page Updated on February 11, 2023

 Then, as team members accomplish the simple tasks, gradually allocate more important tasks.

 This can refer to the manager’s lack of ability and experience with delegating.
-In which case, delegating is a skill that can be learned.
+In this case, delegating is a skill that can be learned.

 Also, the poor ability may refer to your team who may not have the skills you need.
 If this is the case, you can arrange for them to receive training.